danielhstahl/hull_white_rust/README.md

 ## Hull White

 This library implements functions that price fixed income products assuming that short rates follow a Hull-White process.

+## Documentation

+The [Documentation][./documentation] holds the documentation for the various pricing functions and assumptions.

+## Requirements

+The documentation is written in [R Sweave](https://www.r-bloggers.com/getting-started-with-sweave-r-latex-eclipse-statet-texlipse/).
+The application is written in [Rust](https://www.rust-lang.org/en-US/).